zhliau/fika-headless-docker/README.md

    - You can find the profiles in the server `user/profiles` directory.
 The profileID is the filename of the profile, excluding the `.json` extension
 2. Make sure your `Force Bind IP` and `Force IP` values in the `BepInEx/config/com.fika.core.cfg` config file on the dedicated client are set correctly.
    I found it sufficient to set `Force Bind IP` to `Disabled`, and to set `Force IP` to the IP of my host interface.
 If you are running a VPN, this is your VPN IP.
-3. Ensure you have the `Fika.Dedicated.dll` plugin file in the dedicated client's plugins folder `BepInEx/plugins`.
+3. Ensure you have the `Fika.Core.dll` and `Fika.Dedicated.dll` plugin files in the dedicated client's plugins folder `BepInEx/plugins`.
 5. Run the docker image, making sure you have the following configured:
     - Fika Client directory mounted to `/opt/tarkov` in the container.
     - `PROFILE_ID` env var set to the profile you created in step 1
     - `SERVER_URL` env var set to your server URL
     - `SERVER_PORT` env var set to your server's port
-    - `USE_MODSYNC` env var set to `true` if you wish to use the excellent [Corter-ModSync](https://github.com/c-orter/modsync/) plugin on your dedicated client.

 E.g
 ```shell